Controlling polarization of attosecond pulses with plasmonic-enhanced bichromatic counter-rotating circularly polarised fields: Results

-Figure~\ref{fig1}(a) shows the reference harmonic spectrum obtained for the homogeneous case with $E^{pl}=0$.
-The spectrum consists of $3n+1$ and $3n+2$ harmonics exhibiting right (red) and left-handed (blue) circular polarisations, respectively, and the $3n$ harmonics are absent.
+Figure~\ref{fig2}(a) shows the reference harmonic spectrum obtained for the spatial homogeneous case with $\mathbf{E}^{\mathrm{pl}} = 0$.
+To obtain the resultant harmonic spectrum, the electron is assumed to be emitted from the two degenerate atomic $p$-states, i.e., $p+$ ($l=1, m=+1$) and $p-$ ($l=1, m=-1$) and then, both the contributions are added coherently.
+Also, the time-dependent dipole was converted to a right/left circularly polarised basis by using $d_{\pm}=[d_{x}(t) \pm i d_{y}(t)]/ \sqrt{2}$, where $d_{x/y}(t)$ are the net time-dependent dipoles along $x/y-$coordinates.
+The obtained reference spectrum consists of $3n+1$ and $3n+2$ harmonics exhibiting right (red) and left-handed (blue) circular polarisations, respectively, and the $3n$ harmonics are absent.
 This was studied in detail in previous works \cite{medivsauskas2015generating, jimenez2017time, milovsevic2015high, neufeld2019floquet, misha2018}.
 The reference spectrum also shows a clear energy cutoff at around $\approx50^{\textrm{th}}$ harmonic order, which is consistent with the cutoff law for \BiCRCP fields of equal intensity~\cite{milovsevic2000generation}.
 Elliptically polarised attosecond pulses are expected since the spectral intensities of harmonics with opposite helicity are different~\cite{medivsauskas2015generating}.